trancethehuman/entities-extraction-web-scraper/README.md

 ## What is this?

-This codebase allows you to scrape any website and extract relevant data points easily.
+This codebase allows you to scrape any website and extract relevant data points easily using [OpenAI Functions](https://openai.com/blog/function-calling-and-other-api-updates) and [LangChain](https://python.langchain.com/docs/get_started/introduction).
 Create a schema in `schemas.py`, pick a url, and use them with `scrape_with_playwright()` in `main.py` to start scraping.

 Tip: each website has the bulk of content either in `<p>`, `<span>` or `<h>` tags.
 For best performance, choose a combination of tags that work for you.